openslide/openslide.github.io/formats/aperio/index.md

 equals-delimited.
 These key-values are stored as properties starting with "`aperio.`".
 Currently, OpenSlide does not use any of the information present in these key-value fields.

-For stripped images, the `ImageDescription` tag may contain a name, followed by a carriage return.
-This is used for naming the associated images.
-The second image in the file does not have a name, though it is an associated image.

 ## TIFF Image Directory Organization